 The Regional Park Riviera di Ulisse offers a breathtaking seashore housing seven beaches and a sea awarded with the Blue Flag anthem yearly.

 In Roman Age, Gaeta became a vacation place for aristocratic and wealthy families.
 It even had its own coin for three centuries.
-Gaeta was part of the Norman Kingdom, the Neapolitan Kingdom, the Kingdom of the Two Sicilies, the Roman Empire, the Unity of Italy.
+Gaeta was part of the Norman Kingdom, the Neapolitan Kingdom, the Kingdom of the Two Sicilies, the Roman Empire, and the Unity of Italy.
 It was once even part of the Spanish domination.

 It is a city full of history since it has been part of different Kingdoms, such as Naples and Sicily.
 Just like the neighboring Formia, Gaeta used to be a tourist resort of rich Roman characters.